Search Results for

 image-20230602133909829

-To export 1 or several configs in the list, select the configs, then click on the Export button.
-Then, the JSON file of the selected configs will be downloaded immediately.
+To export one or several configs in the list, select the configs, then click the Export button.
+The JSON file of the selected configs will be downloaded immediately.

-To export all configs in the list, click on Export button.
-Then, the JSON file of all configs will be downloaded immediately.
+To export all configs in the list, click the Export button.
+The JSON file of all configs will be downloaded immediately.

 Scheduler job overview

-The Scheduler job will get the data based on the active Data collection configs and only get the data that has a Partition field within the range from the last successful run until the current time.
-The data is sorted ascending by the Partition field.
-If no Partition field is defined, then the system will get all the data.
+The Scheduler job gets the data based on the active Data collection configs, and only gets the data with a Partition field in the range from the last successful run until the current time.
+The data is sorted in ascending order by the Partition field.
+If no Partition field is defined, the system gets all the data.

-In the background, the job will calculate and divide the data into multiple files based on the maximum record per files value.
+In the background, the job calculates and divides the data into multiple files based on the maximum records per file value.

-After finishing the preparing data process and all of the CSV files are generated successfully, the system will trigger the uploading process and uploaded to the SFTP server which is configured in Settings after the Scheduler job is run successfully.
-If there are one or more files is generated fail, the job will stop working.
+After the data preparation process finishes and all the CSV files are generated successfully, the system triggers the upload process and uploads the files to the SFTP server configured in Settings.
+If one or more files fail to generate, the job stops working.

-During uploading, if there is one more file is uploaded failed, the job will revert the uploading process by removing the successfully uploaded file to the SFTP server.
+During uploading, if one or more files fail to upload, the job reverts the upload process by removing the successfully uploaded files from the SFTP server.

-All data files and status are managed in the Data files page.
+All data files and their status are managed on the Data files page.

 Data files management

-Data files page is used to manage the data files which are uploaded to the SFTP server.
-In this page, you can view all the data files with the status and other information (file name, generated date, etc.), and download the data files.
+The Data files page is used to manage the data files that are uploaded to the SFTP server.
+On this page, you can view all the data files with their status and other information (file name, generated date, etc.), and download the data files.

 Data files list